 Recently a client asked me about my day.
 Do I get up at 4 a.m. to workout?
 What do I eat?
 How long do I work out?
 She sees me as an example of where she wants to be and wanted to understand what it takes.

 I gladly shared my meal plan and routine (I do not get up at 4 a.m. because I value my sleep!) but with a word of caution.
-I told her that everyone’s journey is different and mine has been in progress for over 13 years.
+I told her that everyone’s journey is different and mine has been in progress many years.
 What my life looked like when I started this journey was much different than it is today.
 In fact when I was where she is today, only a few months in, my routine was quite ugly.

 Want to hear about some of my early mistakes?